bukovyn/CentOS-7-Server/README.md

 $ Command (m for help):
 ```

-`p` shows our drives partitions, as you can see, there are currently none.
+`p` shows the drive's partitions, as you can see, there are currently none.
 ```
 $ Command (m for help): p